Victoria Azarenka: 2023: Australian Open semifinal, WTA 1000 doubles title

 Seeded 24th, Azarenka returned to the semifinals of the 2023 Australian Open after 10 years.
 In the tournament she defeated Sofia Kenin, Nadia Podoroska, tenth seed Madison Keys, Zhu Lin and third seed Jessica Pegula.
 The points earned in the tournament moved her up to world No. 16.
 She lost to 22nd seed Elena Rybakina in straight sets.

-She won her fifth WTA 1000 and tenth doubles title overall, at the 2023 Mutua Madrid Open with Beatriz Haddad Maia.
+She won her fifth WTA 1000 and tenth doubles title overall, at the Madrid Open with Beatriz Haddad Maia.